jt14den/better-research-software/episodes/01-introduction.md

 ### Check your setup

-Open a command line terminal and look at the prompt.
-Compare what you see in the terminal with your neighbour, does it look the same or different?
-What information is it telling you and why might this be useful?
-What other information might you want?

-Run the following commands in a terminal to check you have installed the tools listed in the Setup page.
+From a command line terminal on your operating system or within VS Code run the following commands to check you have installed all the tools listed in [the Setup page](./installation-instructions.html) and that are functioning correctly.
-Compare the output with your neighbour and see if you can see any differences.

 Checking the command line terminal: